-All OHS humane education topics are available by grade level and linked directly with the Ontario Curriculum.
-The Cosmetic Testing on Animals lesson aligns with the Understanding Structures and Mechanisms Systems in Action: Relating Science and Technology to Society and the Environment component of the grade eight curriculum and the Social Sciences and Humanities: Equity and Social Justice: From Theory to Practice component of the high school curriculum.
+All OHS humane education topics are available by grade level and are linked directly with the Ontario Curriculum.
+The Cosmetic Testing on Animals lesson aligns with the Understanding Structures and Mechanisms Systems in Action: Relating Science and Technology to Society and the Environment component of the Grade 8 curriculum and the Social Sciences and Humanities: Global Social Challenges: Exploitation component of the high school curriculum.

-According to the overall expectations identified in the grade eight curriculum, by the end the course students should be able to:
+According to the overall expectations identified in the grade 8 curriculum, by the end the course students should be able to:

-Assess the impact on individuals, society and the environment of alternative ways of meeting needs that are currently met by existing systems, taking different points of view into consideration.
-According to the overall expectations identified in the high school curriculum, by the end the course students should be able to:
+Assess the impact on individuals, society, and the environment of alternative ways of meeting needs that are currently met by existing systems, taking different points of view into consideration According to the overall expectations identified in the high school curriculum, by the end the course students should be able to: